 - The California Advocates for Nursing Home Reform has an excellent resource pageabout nursing homes and a list of facilities by county.

 - California Advocates for Nursing Home Reform also has resources pages with information about assisted living and residential care for the elderly(RCFE) as well as Continuing Care Retirement Facilities.

 Unfortunately, one of the biggest concerns when a loved one needs LTC is the cost of that care.
 The cost of LTC in the United States has increased right along with the older population, and is expected to continue to increase in the years to come.
 In 2017, the average yearly cost of LTC throughout the United States was over $80,000.
 In the State of California, residents paid considerable more than the national average with the average cost running over $115,000 per year in 2017.
 Because neither Medicare nor most basic health insurance plans cover the expenses associated with LTC, it is critical that you plan ahead to ensure you can cover your LTC expenses if necessary.
 For many seniors, planning ahead means incorporating Long Term Care Medi-Cal Planning and VA Planning into their estate plan to ensure that they meet the Medicaid eligibility requirements.
 Medi-Cal and VA planning is crucial because of each programs’s very low “countable resources” limit used when determining eligibility.
-The good news is that the Elder Law attorneys at Dennis M. Sandoval, A Professional Law Corporation can help you with strategies that will protect your assets and prepare to for eligibility for government assistance to pay for caregiving and long term care costs should the need arise in the future.
+The good news is that the Elder Law attorneys at Sandoval Legacy Group, A Professional Law Corporation can help you with strategies that will protect your assets and prepare to for eligibility for government assistance to pay for caregiving and long term care costs should the need arise in the future.

 Leisure Time and Local Resources